smil-thakur/Socially/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-Made with ❤️ by Smil Raj Thakue
+Made with ❤️ by Smil Raj Thakur

 **Socially** - Elevate Your Digital Presence